 11C.2 Where the Casino Operator chooses to offer players the opportunity to place Any Pair Wagers at a table, it shall not offer players the opportunity to place either Perfect Pair Wagers or Lucky Match Wagers in accordance with section 11A or section 11D respectively at that same table.

 11C.3 Where the Any Pair option is offered and the game displayed at a table with a layout cloth marked in a manner that clearly denotes the wagering option, any player (or his/her Nominee) may elect to place an Any Pair Wager at the time of placement of his/her initial wager as provided in rule 5.1.
-The Any Pair Wager may be placed on the Player’s Hand and/or the Banker’s Hand and does not have to correspond to the player’s (or his/her Nominee’s) initial wager
+The Any Pair Wager may be placed on the Player’s Hand and/or the Banker’s Hand and does not have to correspond to the player’s (or his/her Nominee’s) initial wager.

 11C.4 The Any Pair Wager shall be placed before any cards in the round of play are dealt.